Act One (1963 film): Reception

+Hamilton tries, but Schary gets him to play it in Dore Schary style – polite, well-mannered, conscientious – and he’s never convincing as a young struggling Hart.
+Too handsome.
+Too unlike a writer.
+Hamilton would’ve been perfect for the late period Hart – a darling of the social scene, well dressed, sophisticated – but not a young man on the make, he’s got no energy or chutzpah – George Segal, who plays Hart’s jealous friend, would’ve been better.
+But even Segal would have struggled under Schary.

 Technical Error

 In the opening scene, set in September 1929, Hart turns on his radio to listen to a news report by Jimmy Wallington.
 One of the stories features an error as Wallington reports "Colonel Theodore Roosevelt returned to New York yesterday from a 10-month expedition in China...the former President was in excellent spirits..."
 This would have been impossible as President Roosevelt died 10 years earlier.
 However, his sons Theodore Roosevelt III (a brigadier general in the Army) and Kermit Roosevelt did, in fact, make a 10-month expedition to China between 1928 and 1929.